 The collection period is generally net 30~150 days.
-The carrying amount of accounts receivable of 31 December in both 2022 and 2021 has been assessed with a high likelihood of collection.
-Please refer to Note 6 (14) for more details regarding loss allowance of accounts receivables for the year periods ended December 2022 and 2021.
+The carrying amount of accounts receivable of 31 December in both 2023 and 2022 has been assessed with a high likelihood of collection.
+Please refer to Note 6 (13) for more details regarding loss allowance of accounts receivable for the year periods ended December 2023 and 2022.
 Please refer to Note 12 (4) for more details on credit risk management.

 100% credit loss provision is reserved for account receivables which are deemed with least possibility to be collected.
-As of 31 December 2022, and 2021, the respective accounts are \$28,163 thousand and \$13,679 thousand respectively.
+As of 31 December 2023, and 2022, the respective accounts are \$26,981 thousand and \$28,163 thousand, respectively.